Himolde-IBE110/Labs/Security/README.md

 Documentation: https://pypi.python.org/pypi/pycrypto/2.6.
 Python: http://docs.python-guide.org/en/latest/scenarios/crypto/

 ### Question 2: Reversing hashes
-Try using CrackStation.net or HashKiller.co.uk to reverse the next secret hashes.
+Try using CrackStation.net to reverse the next secret hashes.
 Inspect and verify that the size of the output is correct by  referring to this table:

 hash function | output size
 --------------|------------